PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 }
 ```

-One thing to notice here, is that we are using `array` notation in populate, which is a great way to populate items that don't have many nested items.
+One thing to notice here is that we are using `array` notation in populate, which is a great way to populate items that don't have many nested items.

-If you need more help around **Populate** and **Filtering** in Strapi checkout this [post](https://strapi.io/blog/demystifying-strapi-s-populate-and-filtering).
+If you need more help with **Populate** and **Filtering** in Strapi, check out this [post](https://strapi.io/blog/demystifying-strapi-s-populate-and-filtering).

-Now that we have our `getGlobalData` function, let's go and use it.
+Now that we have our `getGlobalData` function let's use it.

 Since our **Header** and **Footer** will live int the `layout.tsx` file, let's call our function there.

-Since we are able to load data right within our **React Server Component** we can just call the function there directly.
+Since we can load data within our **React Server Component**, we can call the function there directly.

-Fist let's import our function.
+First, let's import our function.

 ```jsx
 import { getGlobalData } from "@/data/loaders";
 ```

-Then update the **RootLayout** with the following code.
+Then, update the **RootLayout** with the following code.

 ```jsx
 export default async function RootLayout({